Dumb ways to die in product development

 Their processes weren’t working.

 Since product development teams’ ultimate goal is to reliably deliver product updates, developer productivity is key.
 At the time we entered this relationship, developers were in hours of meetings per week and struggling to get work done.
-Most of the meetings were about organising work or shaping functional stories.
+Most of the meetings were about organizing work or shaping functional stories.
 We wanted a way to take from Agile principles and create just enough processes to avoid chaos and keep the engineers happy.

 Because the team was in an initial build phase, it made sense to borrow many principles from Scrum but adjust them based on how the team worked.